nus-cs2103-AY2324S1/ip/docs/README.md

 ## Feel free to use Fong Task Manager!
 1. Download the jar executable file in the release
-2. Run the command: `java -jar dukeGUI.jar`
+2. Run the command: `java -jar duke.jar`